JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 ## States and events

-The flow of lifecycle states and events:
+The flow of lifecycle states and events
+(diagram borrowed from the [Jetpack lifecycle documentation](https://developer.android.com/topic/libraries/architecture/lifecycle)):

 ![Lifecycle diagram](lifecycle-states.svg){width="700"}

 ## Mapping Android lifecycle to other platforms